The Strategic Guide to Edge Computing

 Edge provides direct connectivity to hyperscale clouds

 Some edge data centers will provide hyperscale cloud on-ramp and off-ramp services, which help to limit the distance the data travels on the internet.
 AWS, Azure and Google Cloud all offer direct connections.
+Learn how edge computing will work with AWS and Azure.

 Edge will be managed centrally